 - Sarah Watkinson, Emeritus Research Fellow in Fungal Biology at the Oxford Department of Plant Sciences, recent Writer in Residence at Wytham Woods, author of the poem 'Woodland Restoration’

-Partners include the Buckinghamshire and Oxford School Sustainability Networks, Oxford Festival of Social Science, and the TORCH Climate Crisis Thinking in the Humanities and Social Sciences network.
+Partners included the Buckinghamshire and Oxford School Sustainability Networks, Oxford Festival of Social Science, and the TORCH Climate Crisis Thinking in the Humanities and Social Sciences network.

-Explore more events in the ESRC Festival of Social Sciences 2021!
+Part of the ESRC Festival of Social Science